-Details can be found in our publicly available sourcing policy here: www.herae.us/conflictminerals.
+Details can be found in our publicly available sourcing policy: www.herae.us/conflictminerals.

-However, no concerns were raised in the reporting year 2021 neither by employees nor any of our external business partners.
+However, no concerns were raised in the reporting year 2021 neither by employees nor by external parties.

 Step 2: Identify and assess risks in the supply chain